 In Minnesota, it is also common to be given conditional release with conditions not connected to the crime.
 For example, it is possible for individuals charged with domestic assault to be given release conditions such as to refrain from alcohol and drugs even though there is no correlation between the two.
 In driving under the influence of alcohol cases, common conditional release terms are to refrain from alcohol and drugs, to refrain from entering bars, and to be randomly tested.
 Individuals must also promise to appear for all future court appearances.
 Sometimes judges will also order individuals to wear ankle bracelets to ensure sobriety.

 It important for criminal attorneys to argue about the terms of conditional release.
 As seen in Peterson’s case, the terms are important and can come back to haunt you later in the case.
 Peterson’s attorney should have argued that random testing should not have been a condition as there is no correlation between drugs and child abuse.
 Max Keller is a criminal attorney in Minneapolis, MN.
 He argues about the conditions of release at the bail hearing and if needed, at later appearances in the case.
 Because Max Keller has been a criminal attorney in Minneapolis, MN for so long, he knows how to properly argue about bail and conditional and unconditional release.
 He is one of the few attorney to have ever appealed bail and conditions of release.
-Keller Law Offices has two criminal attorneys in Minneapolis, MN.
+Keller Criminal Defense Attorneys has two criminal attorneys in Minneapolis, MN.
 Call 952-913-1421 for a free consultation.